ariellev/distinct-counter/README.md

 distinct-counter           stop
 -------------------------------------------------------
 ```
-Tip: If you keep on getting `Killed: 9` each time when stopping the tool, run `set +m` to suppress the message.
+Tip: If you keep on getting `Killed: 9` each time stopping the tool, run `set +m` to suppress the message.

 # Design